 **IMPORTANT ALERT!!!
 If you receive a call from anybody claiming to represent this law office, attempting to collect a payday loan, or threatening jail, or if the call comes from Caller ID different from this office’s published number, IT IS A FRAUD!
 Please notify the FBI or local law enforcement immediately.**

 30TH ANNIVERSARY YEAR

-In 2016, Mr. Case celebrates 30 years as a practicing lawyer in the State of California.
+In 2016, Mr. Case celebrated 30 years as a practicing lawyer in the State of California.
 Among other specialties, Mr. Case has been actively involved in the rapidly changing field of Internet law since 1995.

 Many of Mr. Case’s referrals come from out-of-state parties or lawyers looking for high quality legal representation in California, but wanting to avoid the high cost of major national law firms or larger local firms.

 THE RESULTS PORTRAYED IN THE FOLLOWING CASES WERE DEPENDENT ON THE FACTS OF EACH CASE.
 THE RESULTS WILL DIFFER IF BASED ON DIFFERENT FACTS.

 WE DO NOT GUARANTEE OUTCOMES, ESTIMATES, OR SUCCESSFUL RESULTS.Please visit our News & Current Matters page for descriptions of some of our recent cases, deals, and representative clients.
 Our Links page contains many of our successful appellate decisions.

 THIS SITE IS UPDATED WHENEVER WE HAVE GOOD NEWS TO ANNOUNCE.